particify/arsnova-server/src/site/markdown/installation.md

 to `/etc/default/tomcat8`.
 For most other distributions append this to `setenv.sh` in Tomcat's `bin` directory.
-Adjust the values based on the memory available to the system but make sure reserve 1 GiB for the operating system, web server and database system.
+Adjust the values based on the memory available to the system, but make sure to reserve 1 GiB for the operating system, web server, and database system.

 By default, Tomcat listens on a public interface.
-If you follow our recommendation and use a reverse proxy you should change the configuration so Tomcat only accepts requests from localhost.
+If you follow our recommendation to use a reverse proxy, you should change the configuration so Tomcat only accepts requests from localhost.
-Open `/etc/tomcat8/server.xml` and look for `<Connector port="8080" ...>` and change it to:
+Open `/etc/tomcat8/server.xml`, look for `<Connector port="8080" ...>`, and change it to:

 	<Connector port="8080" address="127.0.0.1" ...>